 The recession has hit us all: we’ve all had to scale back on nights out, limit the amount we spend on shopping trips and swap champagne for a bottle of Sainsbury’s own white wine.
 But if you think that you have to spend money to have fun, then you’d better think again.
 Here are some fun frugal pastimes.

-Running might just be the king of frugal hobbies, its crown challenged only by reading and writing.
+We know that running might just be the king of frugal hobbies, its crown challenged only by reading and writing.
 You can do it almost anywhere and all that you need is some decent footwear.
 If you want to really keep costs down, check out eBay for some great second-hand deals or search through the treasure trove of shoes in a charity shop to see if they have any trainers to suit you.
 You will find this flashlight lumens guide really helpful too.
 Challenge yourself to beat your personal best, explore the area you live by finding new routes or look at getting sponsored by an online running coach and entering a marathon to raise money for charity.

 Skateparks have been purpose built for recreational skating, and your run-of-the-mill skate park is free to use.
 Buy a cheap pair of blades from eBay, whack on some wheels from Skate Hut as a cheap way of personalising them and you’re good to go.
 Fun, fashion and exercise rolled into one – and on a shoestring budget, to boot!